stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-Trust me, I have 10 followers on instagram.

-&nbsp;

-I don't work in marketing, I worked in investing.

-&nbsp;

-Investing for Goldman Sachs Asset Management office in New York City...
+I was part of the investing team for Goldman Sachs Asset Management office in New York City...

 &nbsp;